Clinical Hypnosis

 Private training is available.

-Registration fee for each level is $1800 plus tax.
+The registration fee for each level is $1800 plus tax.